Addiction Narratives and REcovery

 Addiction recovery is a very personal topic for me as it has taken me 20 years of work to understand how narrative impacted my own addiction and also led to my recovery from alcoholism.
 I know that when suffering from an alcohol or other addictions, we can get stuck in our own narratives around the problem.
 We will ask ourselves the same questions over and over and repeat our same stories about why we don't need help or beat ourselves up for not being able to do it on our own.

 In my own story, my own relationship to alcoholism was complicated by my family history.
 I learned from a young age certain things about "alcoholism."
-Because my father was abused by an alcoholic grandfather, I learned that an alcoholic is mean, unloving, out of control, a loser.
+Because my father was abused by an alcoholic grandfather, I learned that an alcoholic is mean, unloving, and out of control.
 It was very much a common story and stereotype of the alcoholic; an unemployed, useless, and miserable on a park bench.

 Kicking in was my own self-narrative.
 This was not me.
 I was driven to succeed, I had a friends, I was a straight A student, I got a scholarship to law school, and in my own mind, I was going places.
 My outward appearances and how I presented was such a far cry from the idea I had of alcoholism that I used it to protect myself from the truth.
 The truth was that I used my exterior successes to cover up how empty and scared I really felt.
 I hid the fact that I was a binge drinker, all the pain that alcohol had caused in my life, and the reality that I could not control my drinking.